kabilankb/IsaacLab-SO_100_teleoperation/README.md

 ## Installation

+1. Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+   We recommend using conda installation as it simplifies calling Python scripts from the terminal.

-1. Install this project in editable mode:
+2. Install this project in editable mode:
    ```bash
    python -m pip install -e source/SO_100
    ```